xSilvermanx/PD5M/README.md

 - Backend: Sync-structure so every client gets the same information of the peds

 ## Controls
-- Use `F3` to enable a crosshair that will help you determine what you are looking at.
+- Use `F3` to enable a crosshair that will help you determine what you are looking at
+- Type `/tp` to open the teleport menu that can send you to every police- and DPOS-station
 - Use `E` to interact with an npc you are looking at.
-Is also used to interact with every marker on the map.
+Is also used to interact with every marker on the map
 - Hold `X` to open the radialmenu.
 You can see every action your officer can possibly take.
 Hover your mouse over an action and release the key (no click necessary) to perform the action.
-Has different options on foot and in a car.
+Has different options on foot and in a car

 On Foot: To carry out an action, look at a ped and use E or X as described above.
 In a Car: The actions will get carried out for the vehicle directly in front of your vehicle.